robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

         :align: center
         :alt: Setting up Azure IoT Hub for CloudID

 4. Enter a name that that is less than 11 characters long.

-Select region **US East**, as whown below.
+5. Select region **US East**, as shown below.

 .. image:: ../img/azr_img03.png
         :align: center